-Of all the crazy things we’ve done, drifting down the crocodile infested Kinabatangan River in Malaysian Borneo in a little boat in the pouring rain, watching an orangutan building his nest thirty metres up in a tree whilst hornbills circle above and daytime owls watch us knowingly has got to be in the top, Read More
+Of all the crazy things we’ve done, drifting down the swollen, crocodile infested Kinabatangan River in Malaysian Borneo in a little boat in the pouring rain, watching an orangutan building his nest thirty metres up in a jungle tree whilst hornbills circle above and pygmy elephants wander along the river bank has to be, Read More

 ‘The bloody mothers’ visit didn’t get off to a great start, as flight delays seemed to be conspiring against them making their connection in Heathrow and Songkran forced a rapid and pricy change in Bangkok hotels whilst they were flying somewhere over Eastern Europe.
 But with nearly a century and a half’s worth of, Read More

 Elephant Nature Park is a home to animals (dogs, cats, elephants etc.).
 Lek founded it in 1996.
 She rescued her first elephant in 1992.
 They have saved sixty-six elephants, and four elephants have been born in the park.

 Before we go any further, I have to say that I haven’t found travelling in Sri Lanka to be the most rewarding experience of the trip.
 I’ve found it lacking in culture, history and identity, and the food is generally rubbish.
 I think that the whole country is overly expensive, and that it has all, Read More